ScottKnox/vehicle-service/README.md

 When ready for new app version:

-`docker build -t 417digital/iq-scroll-backend:latest .`
+`docker build -t 417digital/vehicle-service:latest .`

 ## Endpoints
-`/facts` - Returns a list of facts
+`/vehicles` - Returns a list of vehicles